-I’m sure you know, guys don’t like thinking about their clothes.
-When they are on an excursion, they want to reach in their bag and pull out the perfect pair of hiking shorts and just go.
+I’m sure you know guys don’t like thinking about their clothes.
+When they are on an excursion, they want to reach in their bag, pull out the perfect pair of hiking shorts, and just go.
 The best men’s hiking shorts are just that: a pair of shorts that perfectly works for their busy day ahead on the trail.

-In this article we are going to take a very close look at all the characteristics of a great pair of hiking shorts.
+In this article, we will take a very close look at all the characteristics of a great pair of hiking shorts.
 What makes a great pair of shorts for hiking?
-Well, there are many factors to consider and every guy is a little bit different in what he likes.
-One thing most hikers seem to agree on though, no matter what you choose: it better be comfortable all day and in all conditions!
-As always, this post contains affiliate links to make it easier for you to find products I have mentioned.
-You don’t pay any extra and in some cases I could earn a small commission.
+There are many factors to consider, and every guy is a little bit different in what he likes.
+One thing most hikers seem to agree on, though, no matter what you choose: it better be comfortable all day and in all conditions!
+As always, this post contains affiliate links to make it easier for you to find the products I have mentioned.
+You don’t pay any extra, and in some cases, I could earn a small commission.

 Quick View of Best Hiking Shorts for Men

-Here’s a quick look at our list of our favorite men’s hiking shorts.
-Below this list you will find detailed reviews of each pair of shorts, from this chart you can quick jump to any of those reviews.
+Here’s a quick look at our favorite hiking shorts for men list.
+Below this list, you will find detailed reviews of each pair of shorts.
+From this chart, you can quickly jump to any of those reviews.
 What are all those hearts about, you ask?
 Those hearts represent our opinion based on years of playing and working in the great outdoors.
-It’s our way of representing what we believe to be the strengths and weaknesses of each pair of shorts to give you a way to compare.
-We only share the shorts we love here so you aren’t going to find any bad reviews.
-However we work hard to call out any shortcomings and highlight the differences so you can find an amazing pair of shorts that fits your hiking style.
+It’s our way of expressing what we believe to be the strengths and weaknesses of each pair of shorts to give you a way to compare.
+We only share the shorts we love here, so you will not find any bad reviews.
+However, we work hard to call out any shortcomings and highlight the differences so you can find a fantastic pair of shorts that fits your hiking style.